Learn why a pellet tube smoker is a great BBQ gift and see our Top 5 Picks for the best pellet tube smokers on the market!

 Whether you just want to add a little smoky flavor to your food while it cooks, or setup for an all day low and slow smokey bbq session, a pellet tube smoker can help you to do this.

-There are a lot of different pellet tube smokers on the market, so it can be a little bit difficult to figure out exactly what you want, and what the differences between them are.
+There are a lot of different pellet smoker tubes on the market, so it can be a little bit difficult to figure out exactly what you want, and what the differences between them are.

 Thankfully, we’ve got you covered.

 Read on to find out about the best pellet tube smokers.

 We’ve also written a handy Buyer’s Guide to help you to narrow down your decision.